COVID-19 Information

 Am I eligible?

-The Autumn Booster is open to all adults aged 65+, patients aged 6 months-64 in clinical risk groups, household contacts of people with severely weakened immune systems and carers.
+The Autumn Booster each year is open to all adults aged 65+, patients aged 6 months-64 in clinical risk groups, household contacts of people with severely weakened immune systems and carers.
 We are only able to vaccinate patients at the practice aged 16+

 When will I get called?